 The Start-up Visa Program

-The Innovation Cluster is one of only 31 designated business incubators in Canada approved to invest in or support possible start-ups through the Start-up Visa Program.
+The Innovation Cluster is one of about 35 designated business incubators in Canada approved to invest in or support possible start-ups through the Start-up Visa Program.

 Known for its close proximity to lakes and nature while bolstering an active business and technology community, it is no wonder innovative companies are interested in relocating to Peterborough and the Kawarthas.
 With only a short commute to Toronto, and Ottawa, Ontario, this region allows for entrepreneurs and their staff to take advantage of an excellent quality of life while continuing to remain connected.